Site Map

 How Photodynamic Therapy Works

 After 1 to 3 days, the medicine is gone from the healthy cells, but remains in the cancer cells.
-Then, the doctor directs light at the cancer cells using a laser or other light source.
+Then, the provider directs light at the cancer cells using a laser or other light source.
 The light triggers the medicine to produce a type of oxygen that treats cancer by:

 The light can come from a laser or other source.
 The light is often applied through a thin, lighted tube that is put inside the body.
 Small fibers at the end of the tube direct the light at the cancer cells.
 PDT treats cancer in the:

-Doctors use light-emitting diodes (LEDs) to treat skin cancers.
+Providers use light-emitting diodes (LEDs) to treat skin cancers.
 Medicine is placed on the skin, and the light is shone on the skin.

-Another type of PDT uses a machine to collect a person's blood, which is then treated with a drug and exposed to light.
+Another type of PDT uses a machine to collect a person's blood, which is then treated with a medicine and exposed to light.
 Then, the blood is returned to the person.
 This is used to treat symptoms of a certain type of lymphoma.

 Pros and Cons of PDT